jvermeir/ShoppingList/log.md

           ResourceNotFoundException("category with id ${it.categoryId} or name ${it.categoryName} not found"))
 ```

-If findById succeeds we know its ok to continue, if not we give up by throwing an exception.
+If findById succeeds we know It's ok to continue, if not we give up by throwing an exception.
 Now the compiler complains that I should impolement a Supplier.
 Here's my next attempts:

 ```
       categoryDb